mindsmiths/docs/docs/integrations/content-and-data/dashboard.md

 3. Define API endpoint and payload in java
 4. Call Dashboard API from the RE

-So let's start with defining API endpoint in api_builder.py:
+So let's start with defining API endpoint in `api_builder.py` file:

 ```python
 @api_interface